s00500/ArduinoSerialCommand/README.txt

            support.
 Requires #include <SoftwareSerial.h> in your sketch even if you don't use a SoftwareSerial port in the project.  sigh.
 See Example Sketch for usage.
 Oct 2013 - Conditional compilation for the SoftwareSerial support, in case you really, really
            hate it and want it removed.
+Feb 2017 - Allow command and arguments into two buffers JSON

 This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public